mcanthony/x-piano/README.md

 | glide      | Glide (Oscillator only)      | 0.0 -     (0.0  by default)                                                |
 | value      | Keyboard Index               | JSON (readonly)                                                            |

-### Callbacks
+### Event handlers

-The following callbacks is invoked when keyboard was either down or up.
+The following event handlers are invoked when keyboard was either down or up.

     var xpiano = document.querySelector('x-piano');

     /**
-     * This callback is invoked when keyboard was down.
+     * This event handler is invoked when keyboard was down.
      * @param {HTMLElement} element This argument is the instance of HTMLElement that is added event listener.
      * @param {number} index This argument is the index of keyboard where event occurred.
      *     This value is between 0 and 87.